klara-zaskalanova/english-for-designers/02-first-impression/index.md

 - A short description about the project — *Visual identity for Czech School in London.
 School project for a real client*.
 - A short description about the significance of the project — *The school was facing a problem of categorising their activities in online and offline communication.
 Our goal was to distinguish the areas and make the communication understandable*.
-- A short description about the outcome of the project — *We solved their problem of categorising activities.
+- A short description about the outcome of the project — *We (me and my classmate) solved their problem of categorising activities.
 We came up with symbols representing four pillars of the school: education, extracurricular activities, special events and volunteering.
-The client chose our indetity and the collaboration continued*.
+The client chose our indetity and the collaboration continued.
+I also realized the importance of working in a team.
+I was lucky to find a like-minded colleague in my classmate and our wokr collaboration continues*.

 ## Notes